apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 ## Multiple data centers

-Akka Cluster has @ref:[support for multiple data centers](cluster-dc.md), where the cluster membership is managed by each data center separately and independently of network partitions across different data centers.
+Pekko Cluster has @ref:[support for multiple data centers](cluster-dc.md), where the cluster membership is managed by each data center separately and independently of network partitions across different data centers.
 The Split Brain Resolver is embracing that strategy and will not count nodes or down nodes in another data center.